-COVID-19 Employee Benefits The Families First Coronavirus Relief Act (FFCRA) and the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) make two separate, but related, tax credits available to employers, including tax-exempt organizations, whose business is affected by the COVID-19 crisis.
+COVID-19 Employee Benefits The Families First Coronavirus Relief Act (FFCRA) and the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) make two separate, but related, tax credits available to employers, including tax-exempt organizations, whose business is affected by the COVID-19 pandemic.

-FFCRA Leave Tax Credit The FFCRA provides a tax credit to employers to cover the costs on a dollar-for-dollar basis of providing the FFCRA-required qualified sick leave and family leave wages.
+FFCRA Leave Credit The FFCRA provides a tax credit to employers to cover the costs on a dollar-for-dollar basis of providing the FFCRA-required qualified sick leave and family leave wages.
 In addition, the tax credit includes health plan expenses paid by the employer in connection with the qualified leave wages.
 Eligible employers can claim these tax credits based on qualifying leave wages paid for the period between April 1, 2020, and December 31, 2020.

-CARES Act Employee Retention Tax Credit The CARES Act provides a tax credit to employers whose operations are suspended or reduced due to COVID-19 equal to 50% of qualified wages (up to \$10,000) paid to employees after March 12, 2020, and before January 1, 2021.
+CARES Act Employee Retention Credit The CARES Act provides a tax credit to employers whose operations are suspended or reduced due to COVID-19 equal to 50% of qualified wages (including certain health plan expenses) up to \$10,000 paid to employees after March 12, 2020, and before January 1, 2021.
+The maximum tax credit is capped at \$5,000 per employee.
 Employers who receive a Small Business Interruption Loan under the CARES Act cannot claim the Employee Retention Tax Credit.

-Both tax credits are applied against the employer portion of the Social Security tax that normally would have to be paid by the employer on W-2 wages paid to all employees.
-Employers can use the tax credits immediately by reducing the federal employment tax deposits they otherwise are required to make to the IRS.
-If the total amount of the tax credits exceeds an employer's Social Security tax liability, the employer can receive a refund of the excess tax credit amount or request an advance payment from the IRS.
+Both tax credits are applied against the employer share of the Social Security tax imposed on the W-2 wages paid by the employer to all of its employees.
+If the total amount of the tax credits exceeds an employer's Social Security tax liability, the employer can receive a refund of the excess amount so the employer will get the benefit of the full amount of the tax credits.